let-def/cuite/doc/CAMLregion.md

 }
 ```

-The first macro `CAMLprim` makes sure that the symbol will be visible from the OCaml code.
-The other ones do more interesting jobs.
+The first macro `CAMLprim` makes the symbol visible from OCaml code.

 *CAMLparam* `CAMLparam2(a,b)` expands to two other macros:

 - `CAMLparam0()` saves the current local roots at the beginning of the function,
 - `CAMLxparam2(a,b)` setups a new block of roots with the addresses of `a` and `b`).

-The local root is a linked list of pointer to OCaml values, implemented by the `struct caml__roots_block` type, and stored in the `caml_local_roots` global variable.
+The local roots are in a linked list of pointer to OCaml values, implemented by the `struct caml__roots_block` type, and stored in the `caml_local_roots` global variable.

 The job of the memory management macros is to make it as easy as possible to register all local variables of type `value` in this linked list and to remove them when returning from the function.